audricganser/CS378-IOS/README.md

 ## CS378-IOS Mobile Development Spring 2017

 * HW1
-**Create and run an OSX Command Line application using Swift.
+..* Create and run an OSX Command Line application using Swift.

 * HW2
-**This will be an exercise in deﬁning and creating a simple iOS application with a single screen.
+..* This will be an exercise in deﬁning and creating a simple iOS application with a single screen.

 * HW3
 **This will be an exercise in creating an iOS application which includes: